jurihock/stftPitchShift/README.md

 The `decode` function does an inverse transformation back to the original DFT complex numbers, by replacing eventually modified frequency value by the reconstructed phase value.

+### Pitcher

+The *Pitcher* module performs single or multi pitch shifting of the encoded DFT frame depending on the specified fractional factors.

 ### Resampler

 The *Resampler* module provides `linear` and `bilinear` interpolation routines, to actually perform pitch shifting, based on the *Vocoder* DFT transform.

+### Cepstrum

+The *Cepstrum* module estimates a spectral envelope of the DFT magnitude vector, representing the vocal tract resonances.
+This computation takes place in the cepstral domain by applying a low-pass filter.
+The cutoff value of the low-pass filter or *lifter* is the *quefrency* value specified in seconds or milliseconds.

 ### STFT